lgemar/archive/README.md

-archive
+achive
 =======

-These are read-only, inactive software projects.
+These are inactive software projects.